 When you are copywriting your website and crafting your sales pages, should you focus on features or benefits?
 Are features or benefits more persuasive?

 Should we be selling benefits rather than features?

-Jason Cohen asked this on Twitter and I replied there but, as usual, I discovered I had more than the limited Tweet-quantity of words to share.
+Jason Cohen asked using the phrase “sell benefits, not features” on Twitter and I replied there but, as usual, I discovered I had more than the limited Tweet-quantity of words to share.

 Starting with “features or benefits” is positioning the issue as a “what should I do” problem, not a “what does my prospect want or need” situation, and that is bad.